goauthentik/authentik/website/integrations/services/nextcloud/index.md

 Set the following values:

--   Attribute to map the UID to.: `http://schemas.goauthentik.io/2021/02/saml/username`
+-   Attribute to map the UID to: `http://schemas.goauthentik.io/2021/02/saml/uid`
 -   Optional display name of the identity provider (default: "SSO & SAML log in"): `authentik`
 -   Identifier of the IdP entity (must be a URI): `https://authentik.company`
 -   URL Target of the IdP where the SP will send the Authentication Request Message: `https://authentik.company/application/saml/<application-slug>/sso/binding/redirect/`